HypeCheck

 Anti Inflammatory

 Plant oil rich in GLA.
-May modestly improve blood lipids and blood pressure; limited evidence for skin and acne.
+May modestly improve blood lipids, blood pressure, acne, and skin health.

 Weak evidence